-Not only does air conditioning keep you comfortable, it’s also crucial for your health through the heat of summer.
-Unfortunately, when the cool air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re don’t have time to call around for several days.
+Not only does your AC system keep you comfortable, it’s also crucial for your health through the dog days of summer.
+For that reason, when the cool air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re don’t have time to call around for several days.

-When your air conditioning breaks down in the extreme temperatures of the summer, you may not have time to shop around for competing quotes or research what you can expect to pay.
-Not knowing how much it may cost when the air conditioner service tech knocks on your door can be intimidating, so we’re here to show you several price ranges on some common services so you won’t be shocked when Service Experts Heating & Air Conditioning shows up to get you up and running again.
+When your AC breaks down in the heat of the summer, you may not have time to shop around for different quotes or research average costs.
+Not being sure how much you can expect to pay when the air conditioner service tech knocks on your door can be scary, so we’re here to show you several price ranges on some common services so you won’t be shocked when Service Experts Heating & Air Conditioning shows up to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500